zqiuak/CoPAS/README.md

 ## Introduction
 This is the official repository of

-**CoPAS: learning Co-Plane Attention across MRI Sequences for diagnosing twelve types of knee abnormalities: A multi-center retrospective study**
+**Learning co-plane attention across MRI sequences for diagnosing twelve types of knee abnormalities**

 by
 *Zelin Qiu, Zhuoyao Xie, Yanwen Li, Huangjing Lin, Qiang Ye, Menghong Wang, Shisi Li, Yinghua Zhao, and Hao Chen*